What are COVID vaccine certificates and how will they affect travellers? We have the answers below.

 Potentially, such vaccine certificates could be used to allow people to enter pubs or concerts, but there’s no evidence that this will come into play.

-Who or what companies are providing health passes?
+What companies are providing health passes?

 Digital Green Certificate